Some links in this post may be affiliate links

 The leaves in Kalanchoe daigremontiana vary in size, color and shape.
 They are dark-green to purplish-green with brown-red spots and held up by 2 inches long petioles.

-On account of their love for sunlight, Mother of Thousands Kalanchoe and its cousins Kalanchoe blossfeldiana (Flaming Katy), Kalanchoe tomentosa (Panda Plant) and Kalanchoe uniflora (Trailing Kalanchoe) are some of the best succulents for full sun conditions.
+On account of their love for sunlight, Mother of Thousands Kalanchoe and its cousins Kalanchoe blossfeldiana (Flaming Katy), Kalanchoe tomentosa (Panda Plant), and Kalanchoe uniflora (Trailing Kalanchoe) are among favored succulents for full sun conditions.

 Botanical name: Kalanchoe daigremontiana